 Faculty and Staff

-To register for one or more of these topics, please go to the central course registration page and follow the steps outlined below.
+To register for one or more of these topics, please email us at email@example.com.

-Upon receiving your registration, an ITS staff member will contact you to discuss your needs and schedule a date and time for the training.
+Upon receiving your request, an ITS staff member will contact you to discuss your needs and schedule a date and time for the training.

 If you have any questions related to I.T. training, please email us at: firstname.lastname@example.org